powa-team/powa/docs/architecture.rst

 PoWA architecture
 =================

+Presentation
+############

+PoWA is a tool that relies on multiple components.
+Its main purpose is to gather metrics for multiple datasources, store them in a central repository and provide a UI to present those data in a way that makes it easy to troubleshoot problems.

+The main components are:

+  - :ref:`powa_archivist`, a PostgreSQL extension.
+It has 2 purposes:

+    - storing the various metrics in an space efficient way and providing any additional related feature (retention...)
+    - providing a consistent view of the metrics, hiding any incompatibility between different version of PostgreSQL or any other data source
+  - :ref:`powa_web`, the dedicated UI
+  - :ref:`powa_collector`, an optional daemon to fetch the metrics from multiple remote hosts in the **Remote mode** (see below)

+The main datasource is **pg_stat_statements**, an extension provided by PostgreSQL, which is mandatory.
+All other datasources are optional and can be added or removed dynamically depending on your needs.

+The PoWA project project itself provides some additional datasources, and some other external datasources are also supported.
+The datasources are referred in this documentation as :ref:`stat_extensions`.

+PoWA can also rely on additional extensions, called **support extensions**.
+Those can be optionally used by PoWA, as they add additional features, but they don't provide metrics and are therefore handled differently.
+At this time, the only support extension is :ref:`hypopg_doc`.

+All the used :ref:`stat_extensions` should be installed only once, in the dedicated powa database.
+In case of remote mode, the same apply for the remote nodes and the repository server.
+Note that each remote node can have different set of extensions installed, and the repository server should contain all the extensions that are used on at least one remote node.

+The support extensions have different requirements.
+You need to install :ref:`hypopg_doc` in every database where you want to use the features it provides.

+Local vs Remote mode
+####################

 PoWA can be setup in two different modes, depending on your needs:

   - **local mode**, or self-contained mode